apache/camel/apache-camel/src/main/release/README.txt

   * camel-mail can be configured for secure communications
   * camel-nagios can be configured for secure communications
   * camel-netty-http can be configured to use https
-  * camel-netty4-http can be configured to use https
   * camel-undertow can be configured to use https
   * camel-xmlsecurity can be configured for secure communications